odow/SESO2023/README.md

  - Download and install the **Current stable release** version of Julia from [https://julialang.org/downloads/](https://julialang.org/downloads/).

+If you cannot install locally, see the "Google Colab" instructions below.

 ### Common problems

  - If you use Windows, choose the 64-bit installer